-Traveling oversees is exciting, but it is also can be incredibly draining.
-That is why I always try to plan our first stop to be somewhere quiet, charming and relaxing.
+Traveling oversees is exciting, but those first couple of days fighting jet lag take a toll.
+That is why I always try to plan our first stop to be somewhere quiet, charming and bit more relaxing to ease into your holiday.
 And, the spa town of Karlovy Vary is just the place!
-This beautiful city surrounded by wooded hills, features a kaleidoscope of pastel-coloured Art Nouveau buildings overlooking the rivers Ohře and Teplá.
-Situated about 130 km northwest of Prague, and very close to the German border, makes this an easy day trip from both countries.
+This beautiful city, surrounded by wooded hills, features a kaleidoscope of pastel-coloured Art Nouveau buildings overlooking the rivers Ohře and Teplá.
+It is situated about 130 km northwest of Prague, and very close to the German border, which makes this an easy day trip from both countries.

 The most impressive piece of architecture is the neo-Renaissance Mill Colonnade, built in 1881, which holds five different springs.
 Notice the rooftop statue, they depict the months of the year.